 Equity index options are used by the Company primarily to hedge minimum guarantees embedded in certain variable annuity products.
-The Company purchases put options to hedge against adverse changes in equity indices volatility.
-During 2011, the Company expanded its use of equity options to hedge against increases in volatility associated with its reinsurance of variable annuity products.
+To hedge against adverse changes in equity indices volatility, the Company buys put options.
 The contracts are net settled in cash based on differentials in the indices at the time of exercise and the strike price.